 earned 32% of the market return.”

 Point 2, and my favorite, there is rebalancing at the end of the year.
 Green outlines ten broadly diversified index funds for you with a certain percentage allotted for each fund.
 At the end of the year you would rebalance those percentages to their original percentage amounts.
 Those that did well, a portion would be sold off, and those that didn’t you’d buy more shares.
 What is the great value in this?
 It forces you to do what eludes the great majority of investors—Buy Low and Sell High!
 Very neat.
+Each and every year you buy low and sell high—how far wrong can you go?

 Point 3, a broadly diversified uncorrelated fund portfolio reducing risk dramatically, diversifying with large cap, small cap, international, emerging,